With the festive season looming, interior design enthusiast, Lynsey from My Inspired Haus, talks us through her Christmas dining room style.

 What inspired your colour palette?

-This year my home definitely inspired my colour palette.
+My home definitely inspired my colour palette.
 I tried to echo the theme that I have running through the lounge, kitchen-dining area.
 I would say it’s quite rustic, with elements of monochrome and a splash of greenery.

-I have the Mantis light dining table and its accompanying grass woven chairs.
+I have the Mantis Light dining table and its accompanying grass woven chairs.
 I chose this set due to its solid, rustic appearance as I felt it fit in well with the theme I have running through my home.

 The chairs are amazing with young children, they are easy to keep clean and they don’t mark like fabric chairs would.
 I have had this set for five years now.
 We sit at it daily to eat, craft and play and it still looks like it did the day we got it.